USAID/WOCCU Economic Inclusion Project Launches Consultative Committee on the Financial Inclusion of Migrants and Refugees in Peru

 Both semiannual meetings confirmed EIP's socioeconomic integration of migrants and refugees with the local population, driven through entrepreneurship, employability, financial inclusion and gender-based violence prevention, can only be achieved through the continued commitment and coordination of partners and allies.

-World Council of Credit Unions is the global trade association and development platform for credit unions.
+World Council of Credit Unions (WOCCU) is the apex association for credit unions and other global financial cooperatives.
 World Council promotes the sustainable development of credit unions and other financial cooperatives around the world to empower people through access to high quality and affordable financial services.
 World Council advocates on behalf of the global credit union system before international organizations and works with national governments to improve legislation and regulation.
 Its technical assistance programs introduce new tools and technologies to strengthen credit unions' financial performance and increase their outreach.

 World Council has implemented 300+ technical assistance programs in 90 countries.
 Worldwide, 82,758 credit unions in 97 countries serve 404 million people.
 Learn more about World Council's impact around the world at www.woccu.org.